Bar hop and discover where to drink in Singapore with this list of Ann Siang Hill and Club Street watering holes.

 First up on Club Street: 1 IZY.
-This Japanese izakaya-inspired (Japanese gastropub) eating spot serves up excellent chicken karaage and a luxurious wagyu donburi, so tuck into these delights before heading into the secret bar at the back of the restaurant (the large mirror is actually a door), Cache, for a tightly-curated selection of drinks like a ginger martini.
+This Japanese izakaya-inspired (Japanese gastropub) eating spot serves up excellent chicken karaage (fried chicken) and a luxurious wagyu donburi (rice bowl), so tuck into these delights before heading into the secret bar at the back of the restaurant (the large mirror is actually a door), CACHÉ, for a tightly curated selection of drinks like a ginger martini.

 For those who don’t want to blow their budget, there’s 2 Drinks and Co, which operates two outlets on Club Street (one of them has a more extensive menu as well as more seating areas).
-It’s wine, spirits, and beers for the taking here, and they’re all more-than-reasonably priced (you can get a good bottle of wine for as low as $30).
+It’s wine, spirits, and beers for the taking here, and they’re all more than reasonably priced (you can get a good bottle of wine for as low as S$35).
 Drop by the bottle shop if you want to pick up alcohol along the way.

 If you want good food to go with good cocktails, drop by 3 Pluck.
-Creations by chef Brandon Teo, such as the Asian lobster roll and crispy baby squid are drool-worthy when paired with signature cocktails like the George Clooney – a mix of single malt whiskey, orange bitters and five-spice syrup.
+Creations by chef Nicholas Teo, such as the Asian lobster roll and scallop ceviche are drool-worthy when paired with signature cocktails like The Harry Lee––bourbon infused with oolong tea, Campari and sweet vermouth.

 Ann Siang Hill

-Pop into modern British restaurant 4 Oxwell and Co for dinner and head down the flight of stairs to 5 Operation Dagger – the secret underground cocktail bar that serves up experimental mixes.
+Pop into modern British restaurant 4 Oxwell and Co for dinner and head down the flight of stairs to 5 Operation Dagger––the secret underground cocktail bar that serves up experimental mixes.
 Can’t decide on what you want?
-Go for their omakase (a type of meal consisting of dishes chosen by the chef) set, which features six different cocktails and some bar bites.
+Go for their omakase (a type of meal consisting of dishes chosen by the chef) set, which features six different cocktails and accompanying bar bites.

 Vino lovers won’t be disappointed with the selection of reds and whites at 6 Beaujolais.
 Order some French dishes (like quiche) to go with your glass of wine.